Plastination: History

 In November 1979, Gunther von Hagens applied for a German patent, proposing the idea of preserving animal and vegetable tissues permanently by synthetic resin impregnation.
 Since then, von Hagens has applied for further US patents regarding work on preserving biological tissues with polymers.

 With the success of his patents, von Hagens went on to form the Institute for Plastination in Heidelberg, Germany in 1993.
 The Institute for Plastination, along with von Hagens, made their first showing of plastinated bodies in Japan in 1995, which drew more than three million visitors.
-The institute maintains three international centres of plastination, in Germany, Kyrgyzstan, and China.
+The institute maintains three international centres of plastination, in Germany (Heidelberg-Rohrbach), Kyrgyzstan, and China.

 Related preservation methods

 Other methods have been in place for thousands of years to halt the decomposition of the body.
 Mummification used by the ancient Egyptians is a widely known method which involves the removal of body fluid and wrapping the body in linens.
 Prior to mummification, Egyptians would lay the body in a shallow pit in the desert and allow the sun to dehydrate the body.

 Formalin, an important solution to body preservation, was introduced in 1896 to help with body preservation.
 Soon to follow formalin, color-preserving embalming solutions were developed to preserve lifelike color and flexibility to aid in the study of the body.

 Paraffin impregnation was introduced in 1925, and the embedding of organs in plastic was developed in the 1960s.

 Body preservation methods current to the 21st century are cryopreservation, which involves the cooling of the body to very low temperatures to preserve the body tissues, plastination, and embalming.

 Other methods used in modern times include the Silicone S 10 Standard Procedure, the Cor-Tech Room temperature procedure, the Epoxy E 12 procedure, and the Polyester P 35 (P 40) procedure.
-The Silicone S 10 is the procedure most often used in plastination and creates opaque, natural-looking specimen.
-Dow Corning Corporation's Cor-Tech Room Temperature Procedure is designed to allow plastination of specimen at room temperature to various degrees of flexibility using three combinations of polymer, crosslinker, and catalyst.
-According to the International Society for Plastination, the Epoxy E 12 procedure is used "for thin, transparent, and firm body and organ slices", while the Polyster P 35 (P 40) preserves "semitransparent and firm brain slices".
+The Silicone S 10 is the procedure most often used in plastination and creates opaque, natural-looking specimen., Dow Corning Corporation's Cor-Tech Room Temperature Procedure is designed to allow plastination of specimen at room temperature to various degrees of flexibility using three combinations of polymer, crosslinker, and catalyst.
+According to the International Society for Plastination, the Epoxy E 12 procedure is used "for thin, transparent, and firm body and organ slices", while the Polyester P 35 (P 40) preserves "semitransparent and firm brain slices".
 Samples are prepared for fixation through the first method by deep freezing, while the second method works best following 4–6 weeks of preparation in a formaldehyde mixture.